-- To support the delivery of the overall e-Government work programs and compliance to the Strategy for Success of ICT projects and other projects of e-Government significance
+- To support the delivery of the overall e-Government work programme and compliance to the Strategy for Success of ICT projects and other projects of e-Government significance;

-- Recognize and identify potential areas where existing policies, frameworks, standards, processes and procedures require change.
+- Recognise and identify potential areas where existing policies, frameworks, standards, processes and procedures require change.

 - Develop procedures and controls to assure compliance with applicable ICT regulatory and legal requirements as well as good business practices

-- Engage strategically with key stakeholders to identify standardization needs, issues and strategic opportunities
+- Engage strategically with key stakeholders to identify standardisation needs, issues and strategic opportunities;

 - Design information systems controls in consultation with process owners to ensure alignment with business needs and objectives.

 - Identify potential threats and vulnerabilities for business processes, associated data and supporting capabilities to assist in the evaluation of e-Government risks.